| I am trying to complete

 would golf, play tennis, walk, dance and enjoy a social picnic - all with

 equal zest.
 In India, tennis was his game, and it reached a high standard.
+Harper passed into the Indian Civil Service in 1905, and went to

 the United Provinces the following year.
 There he spent 35 years - a full